egargo/pwygit/README.md

     * The name of the location.
     * Temperature (and what the temperature feels like).
     * Weather and weahter description.
-    * Wind pressure, humidity, wind direction, and Wind speed.
+    * Wind pressure, humidity, wind direction, and wind speed.
     * Time and timezone of the location.